 One day at a time, one step at a time — this is how LaVerna Nixon describes the journey God has taken her on throughout the course of her life … a journey of faith that has led her to places she never dreamed it would.

 LaVerna’s partnership with World Help first began when she felt led to become a child sponsor.
 Although she never had kids of her own, LaVerna always had a special place in her heart for children.
 And in 2005, she decided to pour that love into the lives of children in need across the globe.

-Nearly 11 years later, LaVerna’s desire to bring hope to impoverished children has only continued to grow.
+More than a decade later, LaVerna’s desire to bring hope to impoverished children has only continued to grow.
 In July 2016, she learned about an opportunity to help hundreds of children at the Star School in Rwanda in a way she never expected — through the gift of a dairy cow.

 It was certainly a need she hadn’t anticipated, but when LaVerna learned how greatly one cow can impact the lives of hundreds of children, she knew God was calling her to act.
 But not just by providing one cow … by providing three.

 “I learned they would provide nourishing milk for the children, and that the school could also sell some if there was any excess … I knew God wanted me to meet this need,” she explained.

 LaVerna had the opportunity to witness the impact of her generosity by traveling to Rwanda later that month.
 She learned that her gift not only changed the lives of the children who now have nourishment they need, but also the lives of those who raised and sold the livestock.